 - Preheat the oven to 400ºF.

 - Add olive oil to a large pan at medium heat and then sauté diced onions for 5-7 minutes until tender and translucent.
 Add minced garlic and 1 teaspoon of kosher salt and sauté until fragrant, about 2-3 minutes.

-- Add in ground beef and complete seasoning and stir occasionally until the ground beef is cooked through and you can no longer see any pink.
-Add in the Italian seasoning, tomato sauce, sugar, and 1/2 tspn of kosher salt and black pepper.
+- Add in ground beef and complete seasoning and occasionally stir until the ground beef cooks through and you can no longer see any pink.
+Add in the Italian seasoning, tomato sauce, sugar, and 1/2 teaspoon of kosher salt and black pepper.
 Bring the sauce to a simmer for 5-10 minutes.

 - Combine the meat sauce and pasta and add into a baking or casserole dish, I used two loaf pans.
 Top with mozzarella cheese and leave in the oven until the cheese is nice and melted.
 I like to leave it in the oven until the cheese starts getting those little bubbly brown spots, about 10-15 minutes.